gambitph/Stackable/readme.txt

 * Fixed: Inspector may get a horizontal scrollbar
 * Fixed: Initial position of range controls now position correctly again
 * Fixed: Container Advanced > Block Spacing > Max.
 Content Width also affects nested blocks
+* Fixed: Wide widths with block background turned on would also make their nested blocks go wide in the editor

 = 2.3.2 =
 * Fixed: WordPress 5.4 compatibility